 - We have two ceramic kilns and a printing press

-All the tutors will help you tell your story with a professional looking portfolio.
+All the teachers will help you tell your story with a professional looking portfolio.
 A good portfolio is a record of your experience and promise for the future.
-And it is what employers and curators will be looking through when they choose your work.

 - Local Gallery Visits